All Episodes

 By the way, what is wrong with John McCain?

-I I I cannot for the life of me figure out what's in this guy's mind anymore.
+I cannot for the life of me figure out what's in this guy's mind anymore.

-So him and and Lindsey Graham want to portray themselves as the biggest hawks in America, and John McCain, the president goes forward and does the job in Syria, and McCain is still not happy.
+And John McCain, the president goes forward and does the job in Syria, and McCain is still not happy.

 And here it is, he complained yesterday after declaring the Trump administration is partially to blame for the fact that Assad used chemical weapons in the first place.

-I think it probably was partially to blame the fact that they contributed to to the use of this, and Secretary Tillerson basically saying the same thing after kind of contradicting himself, then saying the same thing, argues vigorously for a plan and a strategy.
+I think it probably was partially to blame the fact that they contributed to the use of this, and Secretary Tillerson basically saying the same thing after kind of contradicting himself, then saying the same thing, argues vigorously for a plan and a strategy.

-What is John McCain want?
+What does John McCain want?

-Or maybe they'll do it hand in hand together, considering they're such close good friends, those two.
+Or maybe they'll do it hand in hand together, considering they're such close, good friends, those two.

 They're such good buddies.

-Lindsay Graham was urging Trump to shoot down Russian warplanes in Syria.
+Lindsey Graham was urging Trump to shoot down Russian warplanes in Syria.

-I'm like, hello.
+I'm like, hello?

 What do you want?

-Do we start a Hannity poll?
+Should we start a Hannity poll?

 Who's going to become a Democrat first?